Introduction to Portugal’s Retirement Visa Program

 - Proof of accommodation in Portugal, such as a rental agreement or property ownership documents

-- Proof of sufficient income to support themselves and any dependents who will be accompanying them during their stay in Portugal
+- Proof of sufficient income to support yourself and any dependents who will be accompanying you during your stay in Portugal

 - Criminal record check, if not already provided during the visa application process